Cardinal Joseph Fesch, Napoleon’s Art-Collecting Uncle

 Though Fesch never again set foot in France, he remained archbishop of Lyon because the Pope would not comply with French demands that he be deposed.
 He donated generously to charities in Lyon.

 Cardinal Fesch participated in the papal conclaves of 1823 (which elected Pope Leo XII), 1829 (Pope Pius VIII) and 1830-31 (Pope Gregory XVI).
 In later years, his piety gave way to a mysticism that came close to superstition.
 It is said he went barefoot in the dust at the head of processions of penitents.
-As described in my previous post, he was easy prey for the Austrian mystic who convinced him and Letizia that Napoleon had been spirited off St. Helena.
+As described in my post about Napoleon’s mother, Fesch was easy prey for the Austrian mystic who convinced him and Letizia that Napoleon had been spirited off St. Helena.

-Cardinal Fesch died on May 13, 1839 in Rome, age 76.
+Cardinal Joseph Fesch died on May 13, 1839 in Rome, at the age of 76.
 In addition to leaving a large number of his paintings to Ajaccio, he bequeathed part of his collection to the city of Lyon.

 You might also enjoy: